vickmuir/Backup/multivaulting.md

 The newly ordered vault is automatically added to the account.
 If not, contact Sales for help.
 When the ordering process is complete, go to the **Storage** > **Backup** to see the new vault listed.

-## Adding an Additional Vault to WebCC
+## Adding an Extra Vault in WebCC

 1. Log in to the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} and click **Storage** > **Backup** from the main menu to display the servers with EVault backup service.
-2. Select the server where the files to be restored are located.
+2. Select the server that you want to be able to back up to multiple vaults.
 Click the right-pointing arrow to reveal the WebCC link.
 3. Click the **WebCC Login** link to start the WebCC client in your browser.
    >**Note** - WebCC is only accessible through {{site.data.keyword.BluVPN}}.
 4. In the left navigational pane, click **All Agents**.